 Year 5: Lions Class

-Term 6 news
+Term one news

 Read, Explore And Discover (READ)

 As well as the school's incentive scheme for rewarding reading at home, we have a reading competition in class too.
 Every time children read at home, this counts towards an award, starting with a Bronze award acknowledging when children have read on 10 occasions at home.
 After 30 reads, children can then start to work towards raffle tickets.
 At the end of each term, all of the children who have received raffle tickets get a chance to win a prize.
-We have noticed lots of children sticking to the reading promises they made for 2017; reading more at home, as well as challenging themselves by reading classic novels.
-Keep up the great work!

 The weekly Big Maths challenge comprises a series of timed tests on times tables and addition and subtraction facts, including doubles and near doubles.
 We practise the test during the week and then complete the actual test each Friday.
 Once children have achieved the maximum score three weeks in a row, they can move on to the next level.